G-Core/product-documentation/documentation/streaming-platform/real-time-video/embed-real-time-video-into-your-app-with-iframe.md

 ```
 </expandable-element>

 That’s it!
-It will be displayed in your app as the following module:
+Gcore Real-Time Video will be displayed in your app as the following module:

 <iframe src="https://demo-files.gvideo.io/vcapi-iframe-demo/index.html"  width="100%" height="450px"></iframe>